Ronald Jones II Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Season Stats

-- He also has 63 receiving yards (4.2 per game) on nine catches.
+- He also averages 4.2 receiving yards per game, grabbing nine passes for 63 yards.

+- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.1% of the time while running the ball 34.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Jets.